 Many Options Abound

-Once a client has made the commitment to dedicate the next year (or maybe years) of her life –and, to a large extent, yours as well — to achieving the best physique possible, the fun part presents itself: helping her decide on a category in which to compete.
+As a certified personal trainer, once a client has made the commitment to dedicate the next year (or maybe years) of her life –and, to a large extent, yours as well — to achieving the best physique possible, the fun part presents itself: helping her decide on a category in which to compete.

-While male counterparts have few choices based largely upon age and height, women have many more categories from which to choose.
+While male counterparts have few choices based largely on age and height, women have many more categories from which to choose.
 A properly trained and prepared woman can compete in categories such as Bodybuilding, Physique, Figure, Fitness, or Bikini Diva.
 While each of these choices requires following a path of rigorous dedication, training, dieting and cardio, the stage-ready result for each will appear vastly different.

 Classic Women’s Bodybuilding: Powerful and Muscular

 The category of women’s Bodybuilding is for the female athlete who enjoys going to extremes.
 In this division, judges will be looking for very lean bodies, striated muscles, symmetry, muscle mass, and full muscle bellies.
 A female bodybuilder competes barefoot and must be able to strike and hold mandatory poses in such a way that highlights each muscle group.